hwchen/hashmap-c3/README.md

 # Hashmap for c3.

-Generally better performance (speed and memory) than the current std HashMap implementation.
+Equal or better performance (speed and memory) than the current std HashMap implementation, by my selected measurements :) (See numbers below).

 I've taken the general idea of the zig hashmap
 - open address, linear probing